 The objectives of CMES Journal are as follows:

-- Publish research findings and literature reviews related to the Middle Eastern region across various fields as a platform for disseminating scholarly ideas.
+- To publish research findings and literature reviews related to the Middle Eastern region across various fields as a platform for disseminating scholarly ideas.

-- Foster academic knowledge and insights among academics and researchers in Middle Eastern studies from diverse perspectives worldwide.
+- To foster academic knowledge and insights among academics and researchers in Middle Eastern studies from diverse perspectives worldwide.

-- Serve as a platform for researchers of the Middle East worldwide to engage in academic discussions and seek scholarly solutions to regional challenges.
+- To serve as a platform for researchers of the Middle East worldwide to engage in academic discussions and seek scholarly solutions to regional challenges.

 Historically, CMES Journal was initially published as part of the academic activities of the Center for Middle Eastern Studies, Faculty of Literature and Fine Arts, UNS, established under the Decree of the Dean of FSSR Number 2545/H27.1.1/KP/2009 on April 16, 2009.
 The establishment of the journal was a driving force behind the creation of the Arabic Literature Department.
 With the establishment of the Arabic Literature Department under the Decree of DIKTI Number 1762/02.2/2010 on July 2, 2010, the publication of CMES Journal became a regular academic activity organized by the department.